AntoineDupre/2018-tango-meeting/slideshow.md

 ---

-User autonomie
+User autonomy
 ------------

-- Json file can be generated automaticaly from gitlab runner.
+- Json file can be generated automatically from gitlab runner.
 - Source files are downloaded from Alfresco.
 - One config file is generated per tango devices.
 - Static error checking.